 Because Worcester State University cannot guarantee zero cases, nor prevent all community infections, we must expect that every member of the University community will be committed to creating a culture of safety and accountability to maintain a healthy campus.
 Everyone who comes to campus for classes and work must understand and acknowledge this reality.
 Every member of the Worcester State community must also acknowledge that they have a responsibility to themselves and their fellow Lancers to do their part to be safe, honor restrictions, follow appropriate public health guidelines, including those from the Centers for Disease Control, Massachusetts Department of Public Health, and the Worcester city Department of Health, and comply with all written University guidance posted or otherwise communicated to the campus community.

 So that we may create a culture of safety and accountability throughout the Worcester State University community, every member of our community is expected to adhere to the following guidelines:

 The key pillars to maintaining a safe and healthy campus, and fulfilling our mutual social responsibility to all in the Worcester State community, are articulated below.

-Worcester State has purchased supplies of Personal Protective Equipment (PPE) to provide to students and all employees upon return to campus for the fall semester.
+Worcester State has purchased supplies of protective face covering/gear for students and all employees upon return to campus for the fall semester.
 Purchases include various types of face covering/masks, face shields and gloves.
 Procedures for fall semester distribution are under development.

 Worcester State will install plexiglass or similar barriers in areas where close contact will occur (e.g., front, public-facing desks, and reception areas).
 Worcester State may install markings on floors and signage to guide traffic flow and social distancing where lines typically form, as appropriate.